Store Device Offline Messages Using Data Integrations

 Before you start, you need to complete the following operations:

-- For Professional Plan users: Please complete Peering Connection Creation first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a NAT gateway can also use public IP to connect to resources)
+• For Dedicated/Premium Plan users: Please complete Peering Connection Creation first, all IPs mentioned below refer to the internal network IP of the resource.(Dedicated/Premium Plan with a NAT gateway can also use public IP to connect to resources).

 docker run -itd --name redis -p 6379:6379 redis

-Go to Deployment Details and click on EMQX Dashbaord to go to Dashbaord.
+Go to Deployment Details and click on EMQX Dashboard to go to Dashboard.

 temp_hum/emqx: Publisher posts a message to "temp_hum/emqx" triggers saving offline messages to Redis